needle-mirror/com.unity.cloud.assets/Documentation~/use-case-start-transformation-on-dataset.md

 ### Start a transformation

+To start a transformation on a dataset, follow these steps:

-To list the datasets of an asset, open the `AssetManagementBehaviour` script you created and add the following code to the end of the class:
+1. Open the `AssetManagementBehaviour` script you created.
+2. Add the following code to the end of the class:

 [!code-cs [behaviour-script](../Samples/Documentation/Manual/Usecases/UseCaseStartTransformationExample.cs#Example_Behaviour_StartTransformation)]